P-mir/LexBel/README.md

 ## What is LexBel?

-LexBel allows citizens to ask juridic questions with the insurance that the answers are not hallucinated by the LLM.
+LexBel allows citizens to ask juridic questions answered by an LLM anchored to a database of Belgian Code of Law in order to reduce hallucinations.

 ### Demo